 The wording also matters here.
 For example, Voxpopme has a process to gather customer feedback and internal ideas.
-Years ago this was called a “feature request,” a term that was abandoned because it wasn’t focusing on a human-centered problem, said Jenn.
+Years ago, this was called a “feature request,” a term abandoned because it wasn’t focusing on a human-centered problem, said Jenn.

-“Using the term feature request or idea was skipping the empathy stage and it went right into ‘I have an idea’,” Jenn said.
-“It’s really important to understand the problem.”
+“Using the term ‘feature request’ or ‘idea’ was skipping the empathy stage, and it went right into ‘I have an idea,'” Jenn said.
+“It’s essential to understand the problem.”

 Pass the message on internally

-Some internal teams don’t hear directly from customers which makes this approach even more important, Andy added.
+Some internal teams don’t hear directly from customers who make this approach even more critical, Andy added.

-If a product team gets asked to create features they can do that, but it’s also easy to miss an opportunity for improvement if they don’t know about the reason a feature should exist.
+If a product team gets asked to create features, they can do that, but it’s also easy to miss an opportunity for improvement if they don’t know why a feature was requested.

 “You have to make a conscious effort to disseminate that information,” Jenn said.

-“To get some understanding from people what the reality is,” she said.
+“To understand people what the reality is,” she said.
 “Getting their language and understanding.”

 Her team also uses video surveys to understand what else to dive into deeper as the process evolves.

 “What are the questions we should ask,” she said.
-“Video insights have been quick and very consumer focused to start that learning process.”
+“Video insights have been quick and consumer-focused to start that learning process.”